electricimp/XBee/README.md

 | *frameid* | Integer | The source frame’s ID |
 | *address16bit* | Integer | The 16-bit address of the device that initiated the many-to-one route request |
 | *address64bit* | String | The 64-bit address of the device that sent the many-to-one route request |

+## Class Methods: Advanced Zigbee

+### enterZDMode()

+This convenience method is used to prepare the local XBee module for Zigbee Device Objects (ZDO) and the Zigbee Cluster Library (ZCL) operation.
+Essentially, it uses an AT command to return explicit receipt data via the UART, a requirement for correctly making use of ZDO and ZCL.
+It also confirms that you are operating in API mode.

+### exitZDOMode()

+This method returns the local XBee module to ‘standard’ API mode.

+### sendZDO(*address64bit, address16bit, clusterID, ZDOpayload[, transaction][, frameid]*)

+This convenience method provides an easy way to send ZDOs to the specified remote device using its 64-bit and/or 16-bit address.
+The Zigbee network’s Co-ordinator module can always be reached at the 64-bit address 0x0000000000000000.
+To broadcast to all devices on the network, pass in the 64-bit address 0x000000000000FFFF.
+The value passed into *clusterIO* identifies the ZDO cluster, while *transaction* is the Zigbee transaction sequence number, an unsigned 8-bit value (0-255) used to identify the transaction (akin but not necessarily equal to the optional frame ID); it is used to match response to request and is optional.

+*ZDOpayload* is a blob containing the data to be sent to the remote module(s); the method adds the transaction sequence number to the payload before sending it to the local module for transmission.

+**Note** in ZDO mode, multi-byte data must be sent (and received data decoded) in little-endian order, ie. the least significant byte comes first, the most significant byte last.
+This is counter to the byte order in API frame communications.

+If no value is passed into *transaction*, a transaction sequence number will be generated for you. *sendZDO()* returns a table with two keys, *transaction* and *frameID*, which are the values you passed into the function or those generated by the method itself.

+### sendZCL(*address64bit, address16bit, sourceEndpoint, destinationEndpoint, clusterID, profileID, ZCLframe[, radius][, frameid]*)

+This convenience method provides an easy way to send ZCL commands and/or attributes to the specified remote device using its 64-bit and/or 16-bit address.
+The Zigbee network’s Co-ordinator module can always be reached at the 64-bit address 0x0000000000000000.
+To broadcast to all devices on the network, pass in the 64-bit address 0x000000000000FFFF.
+In addition, you will need to pass in source and destination endpoints, which identify the sending and receiving applications on the module (both are zero for ZDO).
+The value passed into *clusterIO* identifies the ZDO cluster; the value of *profileID* identifies the profile (zero for ZDO; 0xC05E for the standard Light Link Profile).

+*ZCLframe* is a blob containing the data to be sent to the remote module(s).
+This will be cluster specific, so it is left to your application code to construct.
+As the Zigbee transaction sequence number is embedded in this frame, it is left to your code to supply this value (unlike *sendZDO()*). *sendZCL()* returns a table with two keys, *transaction* and *frameID*, which are the values you passed into the function or those generated by the method itself (in the case of the API frame ID).

+**Note** in ZDO mode, multi-byte data must be sent (and received data decoded) in little-endian order, ie. the least significant byte comes first, the most significant byte last.
+This is counter to the byte order in API frame communications.

 ## Class Methods: AT Mode